axieinfinity/ronin-documentation/docs/basics/white-paper.md

 As the next step toward decentralization, we integrated the [Delegated Proof of Stake (DPoS)](https://en.wikipedia.org/wiki/Proof_of_stake#Delegated_proof_of_stake_(DPoS)) features such as delegation and validator selection, while retaining an element of PoA.

 ## Consensus
 ### Delegated Proof of Stake
 Delegated Proof of Stake (DPoS) is a consensus mechanism where token holders delegate their stake to select validators.
 These validators verify transactions, produce new blocks, and receive rewards for their work.

 Token holders can vote for themselves or delegate stake to a representative.
 The more tokens a validator receives, the higher their chance of selection.
 Rewards for producing blocks are shared between validators and delegators (who delegate stake to validators).

 In Ronin, a set of validators is selected using DPoS.
 Then, validators take turns producing blocks in PoA manner.
-A summary for Ronin's consensus is given as follows.
+A summary for Ronin's consensus is given as follows:
 * The set of *validators* consists of 22 slots, of which 12 are reserved for Governing Validators who are selected in the PoA manner.
 The remaining 10 slots are open for anyone who wishes to become a validator and meets the minimum staking requirements.
 These are referred to as Standard Validators.
 * Users who registered to become a validator have the role of a Validator Candidate until they're selected to become a Standard Validator.
 * The *delegators* delegate their own stake to any validator of their choosing, increasing the validator's chance to be selected as a Standard Validator and earn block production access.